Communication, coordination, compliance and culture solutions.

 Enterprise Risk Management for Global Organizations

 JKJ’s model to service client locations across the country from a centralized location is an important factor of our international business model.
-We have the licensing required in all 50 states for admitted and non-admitted placements, but also, our team is able to be at client locations no matter where they are located.
-This model allows us the flexibility to services subsidiary locations anywhere in the country and focus on developing an expertise competency with a centrally located team.
-We travel frequently outside the US to meet with executive management teams, risk managers, or ownership of foreign parent companies of our clients.
-A primary factor to allow this model is our commitment to remaining independent, and owned by our employees, this allows us to drive resources back to our client rather than outside stakeholders.
+We have the licensing required in all 50 states for admitted and non-admitted placements.
+Additionally, our team is able to be at client locations no matter where they are located.
+This model allows us the flexibility to service subsidiary locations anywhere in the country and focus on developing an expertise competency with a centrally located team.
+We travel frequently outside the US to meet with executive management teams, risk managers, or the owners of foreign parent companies of our clients.
+Our commitment to remaining independent and employee-owned, allows us to drive resources back to our client rather than outside stakeholders, making this model possible.

-We focus on four primary areas for our international clients and prospects which are: Communication, Culture, Coordination, and Compliance.
-Through our prior experiences in international transactions, we find there is a significant opportunity of creating value to parent and subsidiary companies by beginning with the understanding of the differences in culture and customs of transacting business in each country.
+We focus on four primary areas for our international clients and prospects: Communication, Culture, Coordination, and Compliance.
+Through our prior experiences in international transactions, we find significant opportunity to create value for parent and subsidiary companies.
+We begin with understanding the differences in culture and customs of transacting business in each country.
 Addressing these differences with an integrated solution can be cost effective and efficient for our clients.

 Global Coverage Solutions

 Coverages are not standard in the US, and especially not globally.
 We look to optimize coverage solutions for the betterment of the global organization.
 This can mean broadening the scope of coverage depending on the norms of specific countries, leveraging the size of the global group for premium costs considerations, or optimizing shared limit tiers with multinational organizations.
 Below are some coverages in considerations of global operations:

 - Ocean Cargo

 - Credit Insurance

 In our commitment to continuing to evolve and develop our international capabilities, we have dedicated an abundance of time and resources toward building relationships with our partners.